 Cover letter introduction

-The introduction of your cover letter is arguably the most important sentence on the page.
+The introduction of your dental nurse cover letter is arguably the most important sentence on the page.
 When reviewing dozens of other candidates, the introduction allows the hiring manager to make a quick decision about whether or not they will keep reading the rest of your application.

-Dear Dr Stewart,
+Dear Dr. Stewart,

 Cover letter middle part (body)